Looking for the best things to do in Lauterbrunnen?

 All of this mountain scenery is spectacular, but most people will agree that the best of the six is the view from the Faulhorn, with the Jungfrau massif on one side and Lake Brienz on the other.
 And the endpoint at First is also breathtaking, with great views of the 3701-meter Wetterhorn peak.

-Add another hour or two onto the total time of this hike in Lauterbrunnen if you choose to walk down from First to Grindelwald.
+Add another hour or two onto the total time of this hike if you choose to walk down from First to Grindelwald.
 The alternative is to catch the gondola, which costs 30 CHF.

 There are also various activities available at First, like go-karts, a flying fox and even hang-gliding, that you might want to take advantage of if you still have energy left.